roman-milk/roman-milk.github.io/two-moms-two-laps.md

  I saw a slow smile appear on her face.
 I almost lost it when I saw her open her mouth in an 'O' and push her cheek out with her tongue a couple of times.
 "After," she said softly.

  "You bet your sweet ass," he laughed.
 He turned her around, letting me see her pants were already half-way down her butt, the top of her crack temptingly exposed.
 He slapped her on that big bubbly butt.
 "Go bathe.
 Clean everything."
-Report_Story #5